 Our internally generated cash flows may change in the future due to a number of factors, some of which we cannot control.
-These include regulatory changes, the price for our products and services, the demand for such products and services, margin requirements resulting from significant changes in commodity prices, operational risks, the successful integration of our acquisitions, including the recently acquired Transwestern and Titan operations, and other factors.
+These include regulatory changes, the price for our products and services, the demand for such products and services, margin requirements resulting from significant changes in commodity prices, operational risks, the successful integration of our acquisitions, including the recently acquired Titan operations, and other factors.

 Operating Activities.
-Cash provided by operating activities during the three months ended November 30, 2006, was \$174.5 million as compared to cash provided by operating activities of \$11.7 million for the three months ended November 30, 2005.
-The net cash provided by operations for the three months ended November 30, 2006 consisted of net income of \$71.0 million, non-cash charges of \$31.7 million, principally depreciation and amortization, unit based compensation expense, and deferred taxes, and cash from changes in operating assets and liabilities of \$71.8 million.
+Cash provided by operating activities during the three months ended November 30, 2006, was \$85.9 million as compared to cash used in operating activities of \$35.1 million for the three months ended November 30, 2005.
+The net cash provided by operations for the three months ended November 30, 2006 consisted of net income of \$31.0 million, non-cash charges of (\$32.8) million, principally minority interests and depreciation and amortization, cash from changes in operating assets and liabilities of \$87.7 million which increased components of working capital.
 Various components of operating assets and liabilities changed significantly from the prior period due to factors such as the variance in the timing of accounts receivable collections, payments on accounts payable, and the timing of the purchase and sale of inventories related to the propane and transportation and storage operations.
 Accounts receivable and accounts payable both decreased during the three months ended November 30, 2006 due primarily to decreases in the volumes and prices in the midstream and transportation and storage operating segment.